One thing I learned when I first visited a beach in Lisbon is that the water is freezing cold because it’s the Atlantic Ocean, so be ready for this.

 It is one of those beautiful beaches made for experienced surfers.
 Offering prime waves, it is a popular spot during the summer months.

-You can even learn how to surf here, as some well-regarded surfing schools are in the area.
+You can even learn how to surf here, as there are a lot of surfing schools in the area.
 There are kiosks to rent e-scooters, paddle boards, and bicycles.

 3. Praia da Figueirinha Beach

-Praia da Figueirinha is in the Arrรกbida Natural Park, a stunning natural area an hour’s drive from Lisbon.
+Praia da Figueirinha is in the Arrábida Natural Park, a stunning natural area, only an hour’s drive from Lisbon.

-The water is slightly warmer and shallower than other beaches.
-You can find restaurants nearby if you don’t plan to take snacks.
-It is also a family-friendly beach with white sand.
+The water is slightly warmer and shallower than at other beaches in Portugal.
+If you don’t plan to bring food, you can find restaurants nearby.
+It is also a family-friendly beach with beautiful white sand.

-You can rent a lounger with beach ๐ umbrellas and visit one of the popular beaches where tropical fish dart.
-The kids will enjoy the turquoise waters and soft sand.
+You can rent a lounger with beach umbrellas.
+I’m sure you and your kids will enjoy the turquoise waters and soft sand.

-Hot Tip๐ฅ: It is not very accessible with public transport, but renting a car will take about an hour.
+Tip: It is not very accessible by public transport, but you can rent a car and drive there; it takes about an hour.

 4. Praia da Ribeira de Cascais Beach

 Praia de Ribeira beach is in the middle of Cascais.
-It used to be a min fishing beach.
+It used to be a mini fishing beach.

 While the boats are still there, the beach is now used by sunbathers to enjoy the shallow waters.
 It is the main beach in the area and is excellent to visit during the week in the summer months.